Guidelines for 2018 Round 1 Travel Awards

-Below are the provisional Guidelines and dates for the 2018 R1 Awards to assist prospective applicants.
+Here are the Guidelines for the 2018 Round 1 Travel Awards to assist prospective applicants.
 Conditions apply - please check your eligibility.

 The purpose of the Travel Awards is to enable Early Career Researchers (ECR) to attend an international conference of significance to their research.
 At this conference applicants are expected to be presenting their current research as an invited presenter, as an oral presentation or a poster presentation.
 The research material to be presented at the conference should be current and not based primarily on the Applicant's PhD studies.